 Dalhousie awards more than 2,000 entrance awards to our first year class including:

-- Awards based on specific criteria (ie high school attended, program, home province, extra curricular activities etc) ranging from $1,000 one time awards to $20,000 per year.
+- Awards based on specific criteria (ie high school attended, program, home province, extra curricular activities, etc.)

 Awards Requiring Separate Applications (Deadlines Vary)